ArtemNerhiiko/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - If gravity is stronger $(larger ( g ))$, the projectile spends less time in the air, so the range will be smaller.
 - If gravity is weaker $(smaller ( g ))$, the projectile stays in the air longer, and the range increases.

+### Influence of Initial Velocity

+The initial velocity $( v_0 )$ plays a direct role in determining the horizontal range.
+The range $( R )$ is proportional to the square of the initial velocity.
+This means:

+- If the initial velocity is doubled, the horizontal range will increase by a factor of four $(since ( R \propto v_0^2 ))$.
+- If the velocity is halved, the range will be reduced by a factor of four.

+Increasing the initial velocity increases the horizontal range, while decreasing it reduces the range.
+However, this effect is independent of the angle of projection; the same range increase happens regardless of whether the angle is 30°, 45°, or 60°.